-Advice for reversing thyroid disease tends to focus on diet and supplement factors.
-However, your home may be the first place to start.
+Advice for boosting thyroid function or reversing thyroid disease tends to focus on diet and supplement factors only.

 Are you struggling with a Thyroid condition?
 We’ve created a FREE guide that shows you how you can heal your thyroid.